treeverse/lakeFS/docs/quickstart/repository.md

 {: .no_toc }

 A _repository_ contains all of your objects, including the revision history.
-It can be considered the lakeFS analog of a bucket in an object store.
+You can consider it as the lakeFS analog of a bucket in an object store.
 Since it has version control qualities, it is also analogous to a repository in Git.

 ## Create the first user